Marlins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have put together a 20-9 record in games they were favored on the moneyline (winning 69% of those games).
+- The Marlins have been chosen as underdogs in 38 games this year and have walked away with the win 20 times (52.6%) in those games.

-- Miami has a 20-9 record (winning 69% of its games) when it has played as moneyline favorites of -115 or shorter.
+- Miami has a record of 12-10 in games where oddsmakers have it as underdogs of at least +110 on the moneyline.

-- The Marlins have a 53.5% chance to win this matchup based on the moneyline's implied probability.
+- The Marlins have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.

-- Miami has played in 72 games with over/under set, and have combined with opponents to go over the total 33 times (33-35-4).
+- Miami and its opponents have gone over the total this season in 33 of its 73 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!